Max Springer

 Google Scholar | maxspringer 'at' princeton 'dot' edu | Curriculum Vitae

-Currently, I serve as a research fellow at Princeton University, where my work focuses on designing efficient algorithms that enable data-driven innovations while preserving fairness.
-I also study the societal impacts of algorithms, machine learning and AI systems, developing solutions to mitigate their potential harms.
-Beyond my research, I am currently a consultant to the United Nations' Independent International Scientific Panel on AI wherein I am working as a technical editor and drafter for their inaugural report.
+Beyond my research, I am currently a consultant to the United Nations' Independent International Scientific Panel on AI wherein I am working as a technical editor and drafter for their inaugural reports.

 I obtained my PhD in Applied Mathematics from the University of Maryland, where I was advised by MohammadTaghi Hajiaghayi and my dissertation, titled "The Price of Fairness in Algorithmic Decision Making," was supported by an NSF Graduate Research Fellowship.
 Previously, I held research roles at Google Research, Nokia Bell Labs, Yale School of Medicine, and the National Institutes of Health.
 I completed my undergraduate studies at Cornell University with a B.A. in Mathematics and minors in Cognitive Science and Biological Sciences.